weavedb/zkjson/docs/zk-circuits.md

 ## ZK Circuits

-There are 5 main circuits, and each circuit is built on top of the prceeding one.
+There are 5 main circuits, and each circuit is built on top of the preceding one.

 ### Circuits

 #### JSON.circom

-The base building block to prove JSON with an efficient encording.
+The base building block to prove JSON with an efficient encoding.

 - `size_json` : JSON size : default `256`
 - `size_path` : path size : default `5`